 Moving on to companies I am an investor in (listed in alphabetical order)

-- Abi Global Health Abi is making medical advice from doctors easily available to to everyone via messaging.
+- Abi Global Health Abi is making medical advice from doctors easily available to everyone via messaging.
 2018 was a massive year for the business, as several extensive trials with large players in the health insurance space went very well.
 It has not been quick - health insurance is not a fast moving space, unfortunately.
 But as we now move out of the trial phase and into major deployments and marketing, I'm more excited than ever about Abi.
 One interesting point is that we are starting to see a backlash against the purely algorithmic players.
 In my opinion correctly.
 Having had the chance to see some of the questions people ask, I (and the Abi team) see a massive role for technology to help guide and facilitate the doctor's decision making, but the idea that doctors can be taken out of the process is still in the very distant future (not to mention legal issues and concerns about consumer confidence).
 Abi is growing fast with several major initiatives going forward in 2019.
 In the short term they are looking to grow the technical team.
-If you are in Barcelona, have experience in a nodejs, serverless architecture, and want to join a fun, highly-international team looking to a make a contribution to a meaningful project that has all of humanity as a potential beneficiary, please contact the Abi team.
+If you are in Barcelona, have experience in a nodejs, serverless architecture, and want to join a fun, highly-international team looking to a make a contribution to a meaningful project that has all of humanity as a potential beneficiary, please check out this position description immediately.
 For some background, here's my post on why I invested in Abi.

 - AVUXI Also based in Barcelona, AVUXI builds products that help consumers understand location context.
 Their customers are companies large and small in the online travel space.
 After closing a funding round in late-2017, 2018 was all about improving the product and adding customers (here's one recent example of many).
 They are doing so well on the product Google has been copying their features.
 This actually highlights an interesting dynamic in the travel industry.
 Google is the world's leading digital mapping provider, and used heavily by travel services.
 At the same time, Google is moving deeper and deeper into the travel booking space themselves and becoming a direct competitor.
 This creates a major challenge for the big players in the travel space.
 I predict we will see significant activity in the travel mapping space going forward, and AVUXI has a key role to play here.
 They are currently recruiting for a full-stack developer.
 For some background, here's my post on why I invested in AVUXI.